 The MINI is a dedicated cycling computer, and we wouldn't really suggest it for use for other activities.
 That said, it covers the full range of cycling disciplines, road riding, gravel grinding, and all types of mountain biking.
 It is versatile in that it functions in two ways, either on its own for basic functions with the included speed sensor, or as a simple GPS tracking unit when paired with your smartphone and the ELEMNT App.
 This is somewhat unique when compared to the competition which can be used one way or the other, but not both.

-Over the course of our testing, we found the MINI to be incredibly water resistant.
+Over the course of our testing, we found the MINI to be incredibly water-resistant.
 It brushed off quite a few splashes from creek crossings and even full submersion in a glass of water for several minutes.
 The unit is fully sealed, but if you ever remove the backing to replace the coin cell battery, great care should be taken when putting it back on to ensure the seal is lined up correctly.

-At a retail price of $100, the MINI is the least expensive cycling computer we tested that has GPS functionality.
+The MINI is the least expensive cycling computer we tested that has GPS functionality.
 We feel that it is a great value, assuming you always ride with your smartphone anyway.
 It also performs double duty, as both a basic computer or connected GPS tracking unit depending on your needs.
 It lacks the more advanced functions of the more expensive competition, but those with relatively simple needs will find this to be a slick, lightweight, and inexpensive option.

 The ELEMNT MINI is a unique cycling computer that performs double duty as a very basic unit, and as a GPS enabled tracking device.
 It has limited features, but most riders will find it performs the tasks they need.
-It's a small, lightweight, and easy to use and setup thanks to the well designed and user-friendly ELEMNT App.
+It's a small, lightweight, and easy to use and set up thanks to the well designed and user-friendly ELEMNT App.
 One of the most glaring drawbacks of the MINI is the fact that it must be paired with your phone through the app and a Bluetooth connection for GPS functionality, but if you always ride with your phone, it isn't a problem.
 Those looking for more advanced features like maps, navigation, and analytics should look elsewhere, but if your needs are simple, this is a great option.